linda-seiter/CMSC115_2258/unit5_project/README.md

 System.out.println(surfaceArea4); // Expected: 64.0 (ceiling area excluded)
 ```

 Run the Junit tests in `GetSurfaceAreaTest` to confirm your solution.
-The tests checks that `getSurfaceArea` calls `getWallArea` and `getCeilingArea` when the flag is true.

 ## Task #5: `calculatePaintCost`